Volcanex/li-risk/backend/README.md

 source venv/bin/activate
 pip freeze > requirements.txt

 WHEN RUNNING WITH DOCKER, YOU WILL NEED TO UPDATE THE REQUIREMENTS FILE IF INSTALLING NEW PACKAGES IN THE VENV!
+MAYBE?

 Here's a solution I can't be bothered to implement just now because it doesn't even seem to full fix the problem: